 What Causes Decline in Deep Cycle Batteries?

 The most common causes of deep cycle battery issues spring from mishandling.
 This is why it's crucial to follow the manufacturer's instructions on charging, discharging, and keeping your battery in optimal condition during and after use.
-Below are some of the top culprits behind a bad a deep-cycle battery:
+Below are some of the top culprits behind a bad deep-cycle battery:

 Overcharging